paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 If it's not connected, the output will be `[*] postgresql selected, no connection` instead.

 #### **19) BECOMING SECURE & ANONYMOUS**
+Everyone is behind your ass.
+Simple as that.
+You are the commodity if the service is free.
+When you send a request the packet is tracked either ways.
+It contains the IP Addr of the source and destination -- cuz packet knows where its going and where it came from.
+Literal hopping of this packet is tracked.
+That's how websites know who you are when you come back.
+`$ > traceroute google.com` will show you how the packet hops through many servers that google owns.

+**TOR**
+Savior.
+Decentralized.
+Works on top of all the TOR Routers established worldwide.
+A separate network.
+At each hop, the info is encrypted then decrypted by the next hop when it's received -- this way, each packet only contains info about only the previous hop and not the IP Addr of the origin & the website owner can only see the IP of the last router that sent the traffic.
+TOR can be slow that's the issue.
+Another issue?
+TOR has been broken by NSA so there's a good chance you're surfing over their routers + they use a method called 'traffic correlation' -- which looks for patterns to break TOR's anonymity.
+You are safe from corps like Google but not from NSA/FBI.

+**Proxy Servers**
+When you have a middleman b/w your connection, it becomes a proxy.
+The traffic adopts the IP Addr of the proxy(/ies) when you surf through them.
+Accountability shifted to the proxies and not the originating IP (i.e you).
+To make everyone else's life difficult, just use "proxy-chains" - a tool that literally configures proxies for your local machine & comes pre-installed in Kali.
+Just configure it once and use this tool before you run any application/tool which involves data coming from your machine such as firefox browser or a Nmap scan.
+Example :
+`$ > proxychains nmap -sS -Pn IP_ADDR`
+OR
+`$ > proxychains firefox website-domain-name-here`

+To configure, visit `/etc/proxychains4.conf` [Author mentions `proxychains.conf` which is replaced with `proxychains4.conf`].
+This config file has a lot of values, some active, some inactive -- all decided by what is commented and what isn't.
+What matters to us is :
+`[ProxyList]`
+`# add proxy here`
+`# meanwhile`
+`# defaults set to tor`
+`socks4 127.0.0.1 9050`

+Replace your proxy values here.
+You can buy premium ones or get some for free but remember the tradeoff.
+The format remains the same -> `type   IP-Add   port`
+Example : `socks4   114.134.186.12   22020`
+Make sure to comment the default localhost proxy value (handled by TOR) and write your own.
+Now :
+`[ProxyList]`
+`# add proxy here`
+`socks4  114.134.186.12  22020`
+`# meanwhile`
+`# defaults set to tor`
+`# socks4 127.0.0.1 9050`

+Tip : You can add multiple proxies here, essentially making a chain.
+Chaining is sequential but automatic if proxychains detect multiple values here in this space.
+For dynamic chaining, make sure to un-comment the `dynamic_chain` variable in the config file while comment out `strict_chain`.
+Dynamic is better as it auto switches if one proxy is down/not-responding.
+Lastly, Random Chaining can also be done.
+Kinda like Dynamic Chaining but picks the proxies randomly.
+Simply **comment out** `dynamic_chain`, `strict_chain` & **un-comment** `random_chain` and set `chain_len` to something like `chain_len = 3`.
+**Trade-off ?
+Latency.**
+All depends on how good your proxies are.

+**VPN and Encrypted Mail**
+Self-explanatory.
+Buy the good VPN you can afford (ProtonVPN) and try to use ProtonMail.
+A VPN that offers proper tunneling and actively fights the bad-laws is your go-to VPN.

+#### **20) WIRELESS NETWORKS**
+Understanding and Inspecting them.